 Ed is survived by his wife, Elizabeth, of Preston, six children, Richard Wisniewski and his wife, Terry, of Norwich, Edward Wisniewski and his wife, Barbara, of Bozrah, CT, Marianne Byrne and her husband, David, of Prospect, CT, Kathleen Jaycox of Carbondale, CO, Susan Wisniewski of Beacon, NY, and Christine Wisniewski and her husband Paul Greenspan, of Sudbury, MA.
 Ten grandchildren and four great-grandchildren.
 One sister, Martha Janciewicz, of Norwich.
 Two brothers, Paul Wisniewski of Fort Meyers, FL and Walter Wisniewski of Preston.

-In lieu of flowers, memorial donations may be made in Ed Wisniewski’s name to the Norwich Free Academy Foundation, Inc. at 321 Broadway, Norwich, CT 06360.
-The donations will be used towards a scholarship in Ed and Betty's name.
+In lieu of flowers, memorial donations may be made to The Wisniewski-Banas Scholarship at the Norwich Free Academy Foundation, Inc. at 321 Broadway, Norwich, CT 06360.
+The donations will be used towards a scholarship established in Ed and Betty's name.